-Unfortunately, life doesn’t work that way.
-There’s way more gray than black or white.
+Life doesn’t work that way.
 Everyone has different goals, aspirations, living expenses, and limitations, so what works for one might not work for another.

 How Much Money Do You Need for Traditional Retirement?

-However, the 80% rule isn’t set in stone.
-It’s just a guideline that will help you estimate how much you need while you are still pretty far from retirement.
-The closer you get, the better understanding you will have of what your bills will be like when you retire.
-With this understanding, you can create a better estimate of what your monthly expenditures will be.
+The 80% rule isn’t set in stone.
+It’s a guideline that will help you estimate how much you need.
+The closer you get to retirement, the better your understanding of your bills will be like when retirement.
+With this understanding, you can better estimate your monthly expenditures.

-After you determine how much money you will need each month, you can determine how much money you will need in your retirement accounts in order to achieve that.
-This awesome retirement calculator, created by Jesse at the Best Interest Blog, will help you figure out exactly how much money you need to save for retirement.
+After you determine how much money you will need each month, you can determine how much you will need in your retirement accounts to achieve it.
+This incredible retirement calculator will help you figure out exactly how much money you need to save for retirement.
 The calculator takes factors such as current age, current nest egg, expected retirement age, and annual spending in retirement into account for retirement planning.

 However, this calculator only considers one leg of the stool – your IRA or 401K retirement accounts.
-To get a better sense of how much money you will have in retirement, be sure to include all potential sources of income.
-Some folks are lucky enough to still have a pension, others may have a railroad or teachers retirement plan rather than social security, and still others might have multiple retirement accounts, ROTH IRAS, side hustle income, royalties, or a variety of other income sources.
-All of these things should be included in your calculations.
+To better understand how much money you will have in retirement, include all potential income sources.

 How Much Money Do You Need for Financial Independence?

-Folks who are pursuing a passion fire or barista fire lifestyle can also take the income from their side jobs into account.
-Be sure to be realistic about what you are making – especially from the side hustles.
-You shouldn’t dive into a passion fire lifestyle with just the hope that you will be making money, you should have some proof that your passion makes enough money to fill in any gaps in your savings.
+Folks pursuing a Passion fire or Barista fire lifestyle should also consider the income from their side jobs.
+Being realistic about your earnings is essential, especially if you are pursuing Passion Fire.
+You shouldn’t dive into a Passion Fire lifestyle with just the hope that you will be making money; you should have some proof that your passion makes enough money to fill the gaps in your savings.

 How Much Money Do You Need to Survive a Year?

 Maybe you’re not worried about any type of retirement, but you want to know how much money you’d need to survive for a year without a job.
-This might be because you’re planning a mini-retirement, or because you want to have enough in your emergency fund to ensure that you will be fine in the event of a sudden job loss.
-You might even want to have some FU money on hand in case you need to quit.
-How much money do you need for that?
+Maybe you’re planning a mini-retirement or want enough in your emergency fund to ensure that you will be fine in the event of a sudden job loss.
+You might even want to have some FU money on hand if you need to quit.

-On average, it costs Americans about $45,000 to live for one year.
-However, that doesn’t mean this number is right for you.
+On average, it costs Americans about $56,000 to live for one year.
+However, that doesn’t mean this number is correct for you.
 If you live in a high cost of living area, you may need more money.
-You also may have additional debt, like student loan debt or high-interest credit card debt payments that you need to include in your yearly costs.
+You also may have additional debt, like student loan debt or high-interest credit card debt payments, that you need to include in your yearly costs.

-In order to determine how much money you need to survive a year, write out all of your monthly expenses, and multiply by fifteen.
-Why fifteen when there are only twelve months?
-Well, you want to give yourself a buffer and ensure you have at least three months’ worth of living expenses put away in an emergency fund.
+It’s critical to give yourself a buffer and ensure you have at least three months’ living expenses in an emergency fund.
 It would be better to be on the safe side and have six months, but you don’t need that much unless you actually plan on not working for a year or more.

-Remember that your monthly expenses aren’t just bills that you have to pay.
-Be sure to include your food budget, a “fun money” budget, clothing allowance, and any other small things that you generally buy throughout the month.
+Remember that your monthly expenses aren’t just bills you have to pay.
+Be sure to include your food budget, a “fun money” budget, a clothing allowance, and any other small things you generally buy throughout the month.

-Next, write out anything that you might pay quarterly, annually, or at odd times throughout the year.
-Many people pay their car insurance premiums every six months, and their property tax bills annually.
+Next, write out anything you might pay quarterly, annually, or at odd times throughout the year.
+Many pay car insurance premiums every six months and property tax bills annually.
 These are things you need to include in your yearly totals.

-Add all of these numbers together to determine how much money you would need to survive for a year.
+Add all these numbers to determine how much money you would need to live for a year.